juliencegarra/OpenMATB/README.md

 python web/build.py --serve
 ```

 Then open http://localhost:8000. `web/build.py` writes a static site into `web/dist` (the application files, the pyglet and rstr wheels, and a font), which can be hosted on any web server (the page must be served over HTTP, `file://` does not work).
 The start page lets you choose the language, run a scenario or replay a session.
-These choices can also be given in the URL: `?lang=fr_FR`, `?scenario=basic.txt`, `?mode=replay`, `?session=12`.
+These choices can also be given in the URL: `?lang=fr_FR`, `?scenario=basic.txt`, `?mode=replay`, `?session=12`. `?demo=1` runs the demo scenario (`includes/scenarios/demo.txt`: English voice, no questionnaire, mouse control) without recording anything: it is the Demo tab of the website.

 Differences with the desktop version: